CALL FOR A CONSULTATION (415) 909-3945

 You deserve compensation for the harm suffered over your employer’s wrongful termination.
 The San Francisco wrongful termination lawyer at The Armstrong Law Firm will pursue a civil award for lost wages, lost benefits, mental anguish, and more.
 We will also let you know if we think your case is a good candidate for demanding punitive damages where negligence occurred.

 Our legal team has fought for the rights of hardworking San Franciscans and California for years.
-Our wrongful termination attorneys will put our resources, knowledge, and experience behind your case so that you have every chance at getting the outcome you want and deserve.
+Our San Francisco employment lawyer will put our resources, knowledge, and experience behind your case so that you have every chance at getting the outcome you want and deserve.

 Consult With A Top-Rated Wrongful Termination Lawyer in San Francisco